Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

 ### Answers to common questions

 - **Mechanism to fetch indicators for different timeframes via WebSocket?**
   - Yes.
 WebSocket v2 (`/market-v2`) is broadcast-only.
 The server computes closed-bar indicators on a 10s cadence and pushes `indicator_update` events for all allowed symbols across baseline timeframes: `1M, 5M, 15M, 30M, 1H, 4H, 1D, 1W`.
-It also broadcasts `currency_strength_update` snapshots per timeframe using closed-candle ROC aggregation for the 8 fiat currencies.
+It also broadcasts `currency_strength_update` snapshots over WebSocket only on closed bars and only for supported (WS-allowed) timeframes, using closed-candle ROC aggregation for the 8 fiat currencies.
 Note: Currency Strength enforces a minimum timeframe of `5M` (no `1M`).
   - There is no per-client subscription filtering in v2.
 Clients receive broadcast updates when a new closed bar is detected.

 - **Should the frontend use REST instead?**
   - Use both:
-    - WebSocket v2 for live ticks and closed-bar `indicator_update` pushes.
+    - WebSocket v2 for live ticks, closed-bar `indicator_update`, and closed-bar `currency_strength_update` pushes (only for WS-allowed timeframes).
     - REST for initial state via `/api/indicator`.
   - v2 does not send initial OHLC or indicator snapshots on connect; fetch initial state via REST, then merge live pushes.